 - Specialty: Orthopedic Surgery, Board-certified

-- Degree: BAS in Sports Medicine, Marietta College, Ohio 1999
+- Degree: BS in Sports Medicine, Marietta College, Ohio 1999

 Doctor of Osteopathy, Ohio University of Osteopathic Medicine, Athens, Ohio 2003

 - Residency: Orthopedic Surgery Residency, Riverside County Regional, Medical Center, Moreno Valley, CA 2008